xyxj1024/xyxj1024.github.io/_posts/2023-03-08-tcp-ip-seedlab.md

 }
 ```

-After a relatively short period of time, our attack succeeded.
+Compile this program on the SEED VM and then run it on our `seed-attacker` Docker container.
+After a relatively short period of time, our attack should succeed.

 ## Task 2: TCP RST Attacks on `telnet` Connections